Welcome to Dr. Nelson's

 Be sure to bring:

-(3) your insurance information; please determine if you have a co-pay and how much it is.
+3) Your insurance information; please determine if you have a co-pay and how much it is.
 If you do not know, contact your insurance plan.
 Please try to have the correct amount for the co-pay, as we have a limited amount of change.
-We do not accept credit cards.
-A check is OK.
+We accept Visa and Mastercard, but you need to have the card with you at the time of the appointment.
+We cannot accept charge cards over the telephone.
+A check is OK, too.

-(4) here are three pages of forms you can download, fill out, and bring with you.
+4) Here are forms you can download, fill out, and bring with you.
 It will save you time in the office.

 Payment

 Payment is expected at the time of the visit.
 Please know your policy.
 If you need to, call your insurance company to find out about co-pays, coverage, etc Your insurance is a contract between you and your insurance company, and even if I am a provider for that insurance company, my office will not know the details of your contract.
 For instance, Blue Cross may be one company, but in California they may have thousands of different versions of their insurance policy, and my office cannot know all of the details.
 If your policy requires you to pay a co-pay, please bring it with you, as we are required by insurances with a co-pay to collect the co-pay at the time of the visit (they use this co-pay as a way of limiting your access to healthcare).
-We do not accept credit cards, but do accept check or cash.
+We accept check, cash, and Visa and Master card.

 Remember the admonition from the Patient Education Links Page: the Internet has a lot of information, much of it incorrect.
 I have reviewed the sites that I have linked to, and have only linked to sites when I personally know the surgeon who posted it, or am a member of the organization that posted it.
 However, I may not agree with all that is on that site, and it may have changed since I reviewed it.
 If any of the information is not consistent with what I have told you, please download the material and bring it in.